Prajwalmithun/Deep_Learning/README.md

 2. Cats vs Dogs
 3. Cats vs Dogs using Transfer Learning
 4. MLP for classifying handwritten numbers (grayscale images from MNIST dataset).
+5. CNN with 1 cnn layer for car image with 4 filters.